Deep Coaching - how to communicate more effectively with your athletes

 "How do you feel about the future?"
 Perhaps we could more quickly achieve a meeting of minds if I asked:

 All these questions are asking essentially the same thing, but each is phrased to appeal specifically to a different representative system.
 This needs an explanation.

 You may be:

-The point to remember is, everyone uses their individually preferred senses first and more frequently than the others because these are the senses they use to learn about and process information from the world.
+The point to remember is, that everyone uses their individually preferred senses first and more frequently than the others because these are the senses they use to learn about and process information from the world.
 Indeed, you rely more on one or two primary representational systems, no less than do your athletes, which is why we will connect more immediately if I talk to you in a language that speaks to your lead senses.
 Thus, I could ask you "how do you feel about the future?" or I could ask "how do you see things working out?"
 I will connect with you at a deeper, subconscious, level via the first phrasing because I know you process experiential information kinaesthetically (feelingly), or via the second phrasing because I know you prefer to interpret information using a visual representational system.

 You can check your preferences.
 Think actively about the phrases that you naturally tend to use.
 When unprompted * do you: